 Fadiman concludes that the influence of microdosing may be subtle (it is also called sub-perceptual), but it does have an impact.
 “It seems like microdosing brings the system back into balance.
 It affects so many different complaints and symptoms.”
 It can act on your nervous system, the brain stem, it may even have an effect at the cellular level, he says.

 As mentioned, more and more people are getting into microdosing.
 Fadiman, but also others, do indicate that they remain cautious.
 It is basically safe, but everyone reacts differently.
+Click on the link for the side effects and risks.
 Of all the reports Fadiman received, all participants were positive, but there were 5 people who had a negative experience.
 It is also possible that you react well and feel better when you take microdoses, but that your symptoms come back when you stop.

 Although there are many positive stories about microdosing, not much clinical research has been done.
 Fadiman’s data is based on personal reports.
 Clinical research is still important to get a clear picture of the effects, both for short and long term use.
 And microdosing seems promising, so it’s a good thing there’s more interest in it.

 Some recently published studies do seem to endorse the claims of users.
-A research team in Australia has found preliminary evidence that the placebo effect may not cause all the changes reported by microdosers.
-In the Netherlands too research which showed that a single, non-blind dose of magic truffles promotes convergent and divergent thinking.
+A research team in Australia has found preliminary evidence that the placebo effect cannot cause all the changes reported by microdosers.
+Also in the Netherlands is research done, which showed that a single, non-blind dose of magic truffles promotes convergent and divergent thinking.
 These are positive sounds, but these are only small-scale studies.
 It’s a step in the right direction, but hopefully many bigger steps will follow.